louislefevre/onyx/docs/report.md

 ```

 ### 4.2 Language Specification <a name="4.2"></a>
-The language specification is what defines a programming language, detailing what valid syntax is and the behaviour comes from it.
+The language specification is what defines a programming language, detailing what valid syntax is and the behaviour that comes from it.
 Onyx was designed with simplicity in mind, so the requirement for maintaining a simple specification was perhaps the most vital aspect during design.
 The main idea was to ensure each piece of functionality would be written and work as intuitively as possible, in order to leave little room for the user to be confused as to why something was working the way it was.
+The full specification can be found in the [Onyx documentation wiki](https://github.com/louislefevre/onyx-compiler/wiki).

 #### 4.2.1 Data Types <a name="4.2.1"></a>
 Onyx was designed to use only the most basic and necessary data types.
 Languages such as Java include a large amount of variations for essentially what is the same data type, except with varying amounts of memory.
 For example, integers along with bytes, shorts, and longs.
 It was prudent to not consider these redundancies for use, due to the fact that their benefit of using less memory would not prove useful in the context of learning.
 Instead the compiler only contains the following types: integer, double, boolean, string.
-This allows the compiler to still provide all the necessary functionality typically found in most languages, except without the extra cruft that would do nothing except make learning more difficult.
+This still provides all the necessary functionality typically found in most languages, except without the extra cruft that would do nothing except make learning more difficult.

 Its worth noting that the compiler does not allow different data types to be used together.
 For example, an integer cannot be used with a double in any operations.
 The purpose of this is to help provide a clear distinction between data types and avoid unexpected results that are difficult to debug for novices, since type errors are not always obvious particularly when used with variables.